Gowdy tapped to lead House Oversight Committee - South Carolina Radio Network

 The committee’s role will likely mean more time in the spotlight for Gowdy, as the House Oversight Committee will likely investigate potential issues in the Trump Administration.
 The committee had already started to investigate former National Security Advisor Michael Flynn until the Justice Department appointed a special prosecutor.

-Gowdy is the first South Carolina congressman to head a House committee since former U.S. Rep. John Spratt led the House Budget Committee from 2007-2011.
+Gowdy is the first South Carolina representative to head a House committee since former U.S. Rep. John Spratt led the House Budget Committee from 2007 to 2011.